 So how you may reasonably wonder?

 Given that we have devices that can already analyse human breath (blood alcohol mix, solving crimes, etc), how long before our devices know who we are simply through using them?

 Already, a lot of interest can be found in "breath DNA".
 You can search on Google.com for "can human breath identify dna?" (without the quotes), to discover, at the time of writing about 11.2 million search results.

 For most of us, the most natural, reliable, instinctive human process is the act of breathing.

-Technological sampling of our own breath is surely the most efficient DNA key to providing secure access to all of our devices:
+Technological sampling of our own breath is surely the most efficient DNA key to providing secure access to all of our devices — maybe websites too:

 - A method that with the right infrastructure in place, just works.

-- A process that requires nothing more of us than to be alive and be present (situated sufficiently close enough to the breath sensor).
+- A process that requires nothing more of us than to be alive, present, and situated sufficiently close enough to the breath sensor or device.

 - Could be made to keep working even when we are asleep, or be made to instantly switch off when we fall asleep.
 Both scenarios could have benefits, requirements, applications.